Long before the summer comes to a screeching halt, a new season is already in full swing.

 Vitamin C is a very powerful antioxidant that’s vital for maintaining a robust immune system.
 In addition, vitamin C also helps protect kids from the effects of environmental pollution that they’re regularly exposed to.

 Ideally, the majority of vitamin C should be sourced from the foods kids eat, right?
 Absolutely!
-However, if you feel like your child has been slacking with his fruit/vegetable intake, vitamin C is on your side and can be very useful in helping prevent infections.
+However, if you feel like your child has been slacking with his fruit/vegetable intake, vitamin C supplements are on your side and can be very useful in helping prevent infections.

 You knew there was going to be a BUT somewhere…right?